 Then on 28 April 2017, trans-Tasman Ministers approved a change to the Australia New Zealand Food Standards Code to allow the sale of hemp seed as a food for human consumption.

 So does that make cannabidiol or CBD, one of the phytocannabinoids in hemp, legal as a supplement?

 CBD remains a controlled substance under the Misuse of Drugs (Medicinal Cannabis) Act.

-This makes isolated purified CBD a prescription medicine still restricting CBD as a nutritional supplement.
+This makes isolated purified CBD a prescription medicine still restricting CBD oil as a nutritional product.